SynapseUI/synapsefi-js-api-wrapper/usersTestsSummary.md

   - `expect response from get user to have legal name "After Update"`
   - delete user

+  - ? what happen if I remove all legal names ?

 - [x] PATCH_USER_PERMISSION
   - Lock user